graciemcguire/react-hooks-redux-project-guidelines/README.md

 first project!
 Your goal for this project is to **build a Redux application based on a wireframe and a set of deliverables, following React and Redux principles.**

 ## Requirements

 Your project should demonstrate your ability to do the following:

 - Create a component hierarchy to represent a UI.
-- Use the createStore() function provided by the Redux library to manage global state.
+- Use the configureStore() function provided by the Redux toolkit to manage global state.
 - Use the useSelector() and useDispatch() hooks provided by React-Redux to access and update the store.
 - Implement all CRUD actions